The NEAS Validation by Educational Experience (VEE) On-Line Courses

 Please register in the session you are taking the final exam.

-Do not send in homework or projects until you have registered.
+Do not send in homework until you have registered.
 All registration is on-line.
 Check the NEAS website www.neas-seminars.com, click on VEE, click on the online registration bar to reach the online registration form.
 Check our web site for registration deadlines.

 Payment is by check or credit card and you may defer payment until the registration deadline.
 The courses are quick-paced.
 Buy the textbooks and begin the homework when the course begins, even if you defer payment until the end of the course.